Who should Attend and What are the Benefits?

 Advisory to Registrants:

-VINCULUM is a new program and depends entirely on participant tuition and room/board payments for its support.
+VINCULUM depends entirely on participant tuition and room/board payments for its support.
 Faculty members have agreed to donate their time.
 We must have a minimum of 18 paid registrations by May 15 for this program to run.
 In the event that this minimum is not met and the event is cancelled by the organizers, all registered participants will be notified promptly and will receive full refund of all monies paid.